CECILE SARRUF

 About Cecile Sarruf

-Cecile Sarruf is a second generation Arab-American author from Southern California.
+2026 Pushcart Prize nominee Cecile Sarruf is a second generation Arab- American born author from Southern California.
 Born to a mother of Syro-Lebanese ancestry from Cairo, Egypt and a Midwestern father, Cecile is the eldest of five.
 She holds a BA in Creative Writing from CSULB and an MFA in Creative Writing from Antioch University, Los Angeles.
-Her work can be found online in several literary journals, as well as in print within anthologies.
-She is fluid in walking between East and West as a feminist, and is keen on the socio-political when standing at the edge of cultural crossroads within her work.
-She also enjoys writing the occasional anecdotal short essay from her personal life.
-Educated in the high arts: opera, piano, painting and literature, Cecile explores all means of self-expression in order to make her voice heard.
+Her work can be found online and in print within several literary journals and anthologies.
+She is fluid in walking between East and West as a feminist, and is keen on the socio-political when standing at cultural crossroads within her work.
+She also enjoys writing the occasional anecdotal short essay from her personal life, with publications in the local local Laguna Beach Indy.
+Educated in the high arts: opera, fine art and literature, Cecile explores all means of self-expression in order to make her voice heard.

 My Journey

 At three, I would sit at my mother’s feet in San Fernando Valley, California and watch her paint.
 There were no toys.
 I had no coloring books either -- just blank sheets of paper to create my own world on.
 My first languge was French.
 I did not read nor write English until the age of six, when I first entered a parochial school in Seattle, WA.
-I had to unlearn French and relearn it when our family moved to Quebec, Canada.
+I had to unlearn French and relearn it when our family moved to Quebec, Canada within a year's time.

-Finally, after our return to California, an English teacher caught me gazing out the classroom's back window and gave me a copy of S.E.
+Back in SoCal, we moved to Palos Verdes where, one day, an English teacher caught me gazing out the classroom's back window.
+She gave me a copy of S.E.
 Hinton’s The Outsiders.
 I was thirteen.
 I immediatly felt inspired to write my own stories, so I tried my hand on the page.
 Unfortunatly, my mother snatched the notebook out of my hands, “what are you writing?”
 A story, I told her.
 With an incredulous look in her eye, typical of an immigrant to a new country, she snatched it away.
 Speaking out and calling attention to one's self was not customary for a girl within her culture.
 By the time I hit high school, I identified as an artist, classically trained musician and theater enthusiast.

-I was fourteen when I wrote my first ever piece, a short funny story on a neighboring boy.
+At 14, I wrote my first ever piece, a short humerous story on a neighboring boy.
 To my surprise, the class broke out in laughter.
 It was then that I discovered the power of the pen.

 I was a two time art scholarship recipient with 100 pieces of finished artwork by the time I turned 19, with a degree in fine art.
-After obtaining an MFA in creative writing, I found myself teaching English in an Islamic school, something I had never counted on, nor planned for.
-It was here that I accepted an invitation to a fellow teacher's sister's wedding in Lebanon.
-Some call it luck.
+After obtaining an MFA in creative writing from Antioch University, Los Angeles, I found myself teaching English in Southeast Los Angeles in an Islamic school, something I had never counted on, nor planned for.
+It was here that I accepted an invitation to a fellow comrade's sister's wedding in Lebanon.
+Some may call it luck.
 I call it fate.
-If it weren’t for Lebanon, I would not have eventually written a full complete memoir of my experiences within the Shia community in Los Angeles and my subsequent trip to Lebanon.
+If it weren’t for Lebanon, I would not have eventually written a full completed manuscript about my experiences within the Shia Lebanese community, and my subsequent trip to Lebanon.

 In 2016, following brain surgery, I found myself in a very dark place.
 Luckily, I was fortunate enough to discover, and join, a vibrant writing community within Laguna Beach, California.
 Through Third Street Writers, I fostered comradeship and gained opportunity as an editor and author for their various publications.

-Below, please find an excerpt from my yet to be published book: Kitchen in Beirut; a Memoir Braving Cultural Crossroads
+Below, please find an excerpt from my yet to be published manuscript: Kitchen in Beirut; a Memoir Braving Cultural Crossroads

 My motto: